richdayandnight/hugo-site/content/posts/my-awesome-experience-of-attending-camps-with-strangers.md

 During the ideation process, we were tasked to write and exhaust our ideas on post-it notes.
 We were encouraged by our facilitator to write crazy unthinkable solutions as sometimes these ideas work out well in reality and might become a genius innovative solution.
 After squeezing our brain juices, we were asked to share our ideas with our groupmates in order to get a poll of which idea to pursue.

-\*“Why aren’t you guys challenging each other’s ideas?” (non-verbatim)*
+> _“Why aren’t you guys challenging each other’s ideas?” (non-verbatim)_

 A curious comment was given by our Mentor Nicole which hang in my mind for a while.
 Coming from Switzerland with a different cultural background, she provided an outside perspective on our interaction as a team and noticed that we were being passive in criticizing the ideas being shared as probably because we didn’t want to hurt each other’s feelings.
 Yes, our mind and body was present and participating with the activity, but we were conforming and getting along too well and that we needed intervention by our mentor to get the best out of our ideas.
 She was definitely accurate and on point with her observations as we might as well be a typical Filipino team illustrating the concept of _kapwa_ (shared identity), which is at the core of Filipino Social Psychology.
-In 1978, the father of modern Filipino psychology, Virgilio Enriquez defined *kapwa *as “shared identity,” “equality,” “being with others,” and “unity of the one-of-us-and-the-other.”
+In 1978, the father of modern Filipino psychology, Virgilio Enriquez defined _kapwa_ as “shared identity,” “equality,” “being with others,” and “unity of the one-of-us-and-the-other.”

-    2 categories of *Kapwa
+    2 categories of Kapwa

-     *\[direct dictionary translation: fellow human\]
+     [direct dictionary translation: fellow human]

-     \[Father of modern Filipino psychology definition,

-      (Virgilio Enriquez): shared identity, equality, being with others\]
+     [Father of modern Filipino psychology definition, (Virgilio Enriquez): shared identity, equality, being with others]

-    *1. Ibang-tao* (outsider)
+    1. Ibang-tao (outsider)

         Levels of interaction

-         a. *pakikitungo *(transaction/civility with)
+         a. pakikitungo(transaction/civility with)

-         b. *pakikisalamuha (*interaction with)
+         b. *pakikisalamuha (interaction with)

-         c. *pakikilahok (*joining/participating)
+         c. pakikilahok (joining/participating)

-         d. *pakikibagay (*in conformity with/inaccord with)
+         d. pakikibagay (in conformity with/inaccord with)

-         e. *pakikisama (*being along with)
+         e. pakikisama (being along with)

-    *2. Hindi-ibang-tao *(one-of-us) not outsider
+    2. Hindi-ibang-tao (one-of-us) not outsider

         Levels of interaction

-         a. *pakikipaglagayang*-*loob
+         a. pakikipaglagayang-loob

-            (*being in-rapport/understanding/acceptance with)
+            (being in-rapport/understanding/acceptance with)

-         b. *pakikisangkot (*getting involved)
+         b. pakikisangkot (getting involved)

-         c. *pakikiisa (*being one with)
+         c. pakikiisa (being one with)

     Reference: Enriquez , V. G. (1978).
 Kapwa: A core concept in Filipino social psychology.
 Philippine Social Sciences and Humanities Review, 42, 100–108.

-Complementary to the *kapwa (shared identity) core value concept is pakikiramdam *or shared inner perception as pivotal interpersonal value.
+Complementary to the _kapwa_ (shared identity) core value concept is pakikiramdam or shared inner perception as pivotal interpersonal value.
 This shared inner perception is basically feeling for another or having heightened awareness of others, going as far as detecting non-verbal social cues.
 It was still in the early in the schedule of our camp week and so, we were utilizing this shared inner perception to be cautious with our words and observant with how our teammates react to them.
 This was the norm even in my past group experiences that without the outside observation from our mentor, I probably wouldn’t notice how emotionally sensitive we Filipinos are with each other.
 Nevertheless, it wouldn’t be truthful not to mention that there are still irregular cases of people in a group that have a straightforward/reckless attitude clearly not practicing _pakikiramdam_.

 A more detailed definition is written below: